isu-kim/PyPeripheral/README.md

 CPU : Intel(R) Core(TM) i7-6700K CPU @ 4.00GHz
 RAM : 16GB DDR4

-## Update Log , Comments
-I would be posting update logs here in order for people and me to understand what is going on from September 2019.
-Before September, all the update logs "can" be found by using Github's commitment history system, which is not suggested.
-I would be posting some personal comments about the project going on.
-There might be jokes, do not take these too seriously. :)

-**2019.09.05**
-*Update Logs :*
-*Working on Config files for multiple use.
-Added Basic GUI Module.*

-*Personal Comments:*
-For Config files, I would be just using simple text files.
-I do not want my program to find all the connected devices every time they run.
-It is way less effective.
-Corsair Does support connected device list, however, Razer does not.
-To make things worse, it even does not return values if the effect setting was physically valid.

-I do not have any experience with GUI, So I might not be able to make something fancy.
-Would try my best for the design.
-I will keep everything straight forward as much as possible.
-However, I am just an Computer Science and Engineering student who is never familiar with Arts and Design...
-(Never got better than grade C. Back in high school, my art teacher got surprised of the result of my work.
-Of course in bad way.)

-Also, personally, a new semester had begun.
-That would make me study useless subjects that would never help me out with my life.
-Those subjects would take time from me coding.
-I hate those.

-I am kind of having difficulties in developing this program in Python.
-There are toooooooo many limits by using Python than the comfort of using Python.
-I thought there might have been some more good modules that would help me out with this project.
-However, the reality was cruel.
-Seriously, who uses Python for hardware control?
-All the SDKs that are provided by the Manufacturers are written in C++ or C#.
-So I am planning to learn C++ and implement this whole project to that language.
-Might need some time for me to learn C++ skills.
-I would miss my PyCharm...

-Lastly, there had been someone who just sent me an email regarding this project.
-That guy offered me test support using his devices.
-That was nice of him.
-I just wanted to reply the email.
-However, I was not able.
-I have sent my email from two different email service providers, however, I was not able to send that at all.
-Outlook just failed.
-If you are seeing this text, I am sorry for my late reply.

 ## ETC
 As some of you might know by now, this is my first big project using different libraries and SDKs.